nswaswaJim/oahuv1/pages/about.md

 **Why videos?**

 Put the viewer in the scene a little better.
 A pic is worth a thousand words, a video is just a thousand pics put together, do the math.
-So while not exactly red-bull kinda stuff, the trail videos can a pic.
+So while not exactly red-bull kinda stuff, the trail videos have some added value over just pics.
 The sound of blissful audio of waves and forest is also a bonus with video.

 **Tech stuff:**

 Some nice features in case you weren't aware:
-Videos can be made full-screen, click the box in the player controls at bottom of video.
+The videos can be made full-screen, just click the box in the player controls at bottom of the video.
 Most route maps are embedded from Google Maps thus have zoom and full-screen features enabled.
-Panoramic images can be clicked to open a much larger zoomable image which can be scrolled around.
+Panoramic images can be clicked to open a much larger zoomable image in a new tab which can be scrolled around.

 Best viewed in Chrome, tested and appears working in Firefox, Edge, and Opera.
 Mobiles- large items like videos, maps, and panoramics display better in landscape mode, but much better on larger display.